There was an error with your log in

 • Guide gratuities — optional

-• This Shenandoah National Park hiking tour is rated moderate.
-It is suitable for any woman who either enjoys hiking or is new to hiking and wants to learn in a safe and fun environment.
+• This Shenandoah National Park hiking tour is suitable for any woman who either enjoys hiking or is new to hiking and wants to learn in a safe and fun environment.
 As in any mountainous area, trails will be up and down, but because the Shenandoah National Park is on the ridge, these ups and downs are very manageable.
+The most you’ll hike within a day is up to 8 miles (13 km).

 The adventure requires aerobic conditioning, such as walking vigorously up hills, jogging, cross-country skiing, or stair stepping for 30-45 minutes at least 3-4 times a week.

-You will have the chance to hike anywhere from about 3 mi (4.8 km) to upwards of 8 mi (12.9 km) per day.
 The trails include a few tricky ups and downs, exhilarating rocky scrambles, and many nature viewing opportunities.
-Be prepared for a beautiful, naturistic challenge within each day.
+Be prepared for a beautiful challenge within each day.

 For more hiking adventures in the USA, click here!
 And if you’re interested in more women-only adventures, click here!